 The field recap data indicated that of the 6,800 consumers engaged at events in the first three weeks.
 75% were retail club members.
 We conducted surveys with a sampling of consumers at each event.
 84% identified themselves as members, which implies the remaining 16% were non-members.

-In addition to purchase intent, we measured likelihood to sign up for an outdoor class or adventure trip.
+In addition to purchasing intent, we measured the likelihood to sign up for an outdoor class or adventure trip.

-It’s this metric where we saw some drop off.
-Half of retail club members (50%) intended to sign up for a class or adventure trip following their event experience, while only 32% of non-members are likely to sign up.
+It’s this metric where we saw some drop-off.
+Half of the retail club members (50%) intended to sign up for a class or adventure trip following their event experience, while only 32% of non-members are likely to sign up.

 Where value is truly going to be derived is identifying demographic or psychographic segments among the non-members that are more likely to purchase or sign up than others.
 As the program moves along, we’re going to focus on identifying non-members of selected age groups who are most interested in what the retailer has to offer.
 It should be interesting to see what that data reveals.
 Stay tuned.